 A little context

 Specific paths and traditions and other groupings within those paths have their own limits.
-Sometimes these are practical: you can’t do certain rituals in my tradition, for example, until you’ve got the appropriate preparation and introductions to the relevant entities involved.
-And some are common practice, or good precautions to keep people getting in over their heads in ways that are hard to recover from – just like learning some basic food safety is important for people learning how to cook.
+Sometimes these are practical, some are common practice, or good precautions to keep people getting in over their heads in ways that are hard to recover from – just like learning some basic food safety is important for people learning how to cook.

 In other cases, you may just need to have relevant skills and a willingness to try.
-The only limits involved may be your own confidence or comfort level.
+The only limits here are your own confidence or comfort level.

 What’s your reason?